cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“It is reasonable to expect the doctor to recognize that science may not have all the answers to problems of health and healing.”* — Norman Cousins
+*“Everything seems fine until you're about 40.
+Then something is definitely beginning to go wrong.
+And you look in the mirror with your old habit of thinking, 'While I accept that everyone grows old and dies, it's a funny thing, but I'm an exception to that rule.'”* — Martin Amis